Table of Contents

 Share your plan in the comments, test the free daily credits, and pick the Suno tier that fits your cadence

 If you publish a few times per week and want commercial rights, start with Pro.
 If your catalog or channel schedule needs more headroom, step up to Premier.
-If you only need practice or personal background tracks, stay on Basic and enjoy the daily rhythm.
-I’d love to hear your use case and how you apply credits week to week—leave a comment and share your workflow so we can learn from each other.
+If you only need practice material or personal background tracks, stay on Basic and lean into the daily rhythm of free credits.
+As the industry shifts toward licensed AI models and tighter download rules, revisit your plan once or twice a year to confirm that your tier still matches your release strategy and client work.

 References